vmware-tanzu/crash-diagnostics/ROADMAP.md

 ## v0.3.x-Releases
-This series of release will see the redsign of the internals of Crash Diagnostics:
+This series of release will see the redsign of the internals of Crash Diagnostics to move away from a custom configuration and adopt the [Starlark](https://github.com/bazelbuild/starlark) language (a dialect of Python):
-* Refactor the programmatic API surface into distinct infrastructural components
+* Refactor the internal implementation to use Starlark
-* A programmatic extension/plugin to create backend implementations for different infrastructures
+* Introduce/implement several Starlark functions to replace the directives from previous file format.
-* Tigher Kubernetes integration including the ability to extract troubleshooting data Cluster-API managed clusters
+* Develop ability to extract data/logs from Cluster-API managed clusters

 See the Google Doc design document [here](https://docs.google.com/document/d/1pqYOdTf6ZIT_GSis-AVzlOTm3kyyg-32-seIfULaYEs/edit?usp=sharing).

-## v0.5.x-Releases
+## v0.4.x-Releases
 This series of releases will explore optimization features:
 * Parsing and execution optimization (i.e. parallel execution)
 * A Uniform retry strategies (smart enough to requeue actions when failed)

-## v0.4.x-Releases
+## v0.5.x-Releases
 Exploring other interesting ideas:
 * Automated diagnostics (would be nice)
 * And more...

-TBD